mapperr/trl/README.md

         shows the card infos
-        with o it opens the card shortUrl with your default browser with m and a target list you can move the card to that list with e you can edit the card title and description in your editor
+        with o it opens the card shortUrl with your default browser with m and a target list you can move the card to that list with e you can edit the card title and description in your $EDITOR

     trl c n <list_shortcut>
-        create a new card in the list specified by list_shortcut
+        pops your $EDITOR to create a new card in the list specified by list_shortcut

     trl g <api_path>
         make a direct api call adding auth params automatically (for debugging/hacking purpose)